Lawyers For Wernicke-Korsakoff Syndrome Due To Misdiagnosis

 There is only one cause of this condition—vitamin B1 (thiamine) deficiency.
 The human body cannot produce B1.
 However, we require B1 for many essential functions and processes such as glucose breakdown, the breakdown of carbohydrates to produce energy, gluteric acid production, metabolize lipids, produce myelin and taurine production.

 Yes.
 If the vitamin deficiency is caught early, the condition can be easily treated by supplementing B1 by both injection and change of diet/nourishment intake.
+Once the person develops Wernicke-Korsakoff Syndrome, the condition is irreversible.

 How is Thiamine (B1) Deficiency Diagnosed?